Coronavirus - FAQs for employers on working from home

 Employers and employees should review their respective insurance policies to ensure work equipment used at home is covered.

-HMRC has updated its tax rules for employers who cover the expense of providing or reimbursing the cost of homeworking equipment for employees working at home due to coronavirus, in particular a temporary exemption has been introduced to allow employers to reimburse home office equipment free of income tax and NICs until 5 April 2022.
+HMRC updated its tax rules for employers who cover the expense of providing or reimbursing the cost of homeworking equipment for employees working at home due to coronavirus, in particular a temporary exemption has been introduced to allow employers to reimburse home office equipment free of income tax and NICs until 5 April 2022.
 Detailed guidance can be found here and here.

 Who is responsible for paying any additional homeworking expenses?

 Employees will be using their own heating, lighting, broadband and sometime phone lines while working from home but it will be challenging to quantify the amount used for work purposes.
 Employers are not legally required to reimburse employees for such costs, but they may find themselves under pressure to allow for employees to reclaim some of these expenses.
 It is not uncommon for employers to meet the actual expenses or contribute a specific sum on account of expenses.
 Employers that decide to meet (a proportion of) these costs should review expenses policies to cover this.

 If an employer decides to reimburse employees for the additional costs which the employee incurs while working at home under a formal working arrangement, the employer may pay up to £6 per week free of income tax and NICs without the need to see receipts or records of expenditure.
 If the employer decides to pay more than the £6 per week it will need to either: (i) show that it is reimbursing the actual costs incurred by the employee; or (ii) ensure that the excess above £6 per week is subject to income tax and NICs.
 The exemption is only available for additional costs and, for example, would not include internet/broadband charges which the employee was paying for prior to working from home under a formal arrangement.

 Is there any tax relief available to employees in relation to office equipment and additional expenses?